Alice (1988 film): Production

 Jan Švankmajer, who had been making short films since the mid-1960s, says he got the confidence to make a feature-length film after finishing the shorts Jabberwocky and Down to the Cellar.
-He described Lewis Carroll's Alice's Adventures in Wonderland, a work which had followed him since he was a child, as "one of the most important and amazing books produced by this civilisation."
-He argued that other film adaptations of the story had interpreted it as a fairy tale, but that Carroll had written it like a dream, and that was what he wanted to transmit: "While a fairy tale has got an educational aspect – it works with the moral of the lifted forefinger (good overcomes evil), dream, as an expression of our unconscious, uncompromisingly pursues the realisation of our most secret wishes without considering rational and moral inhibitions, because it is driven by the principle of pleasure.
-My Alice is a realised dream."
-Despite the film's heavy usage of stop motion, and unlike most other traditional stop motion films, the film does not utilize any miniature sets to portray its special effects.
+He described Lewis Carroll's Alice's Adventures in Wonderland, a work which had followed him since he was a child, as "one of the most important and amazing books produced by this civilization".
+He argued that other film-adaptations of the story had interpreted it as a fairy tale, but that Carroll had written it like a dream, and that was what he wanted to transmit: "While a fairy tale has got an educational aspect - it works with the moral of the lifted forefinger (good overcomes evil), dream, as an expression of our unconscious, uncompromisingly pursues the realization of our most-secret wishes without considering rational and moral inhibitions, because it is driven by the principle of pleasure.
+My Alice is a realized dream."
+Despite the film's heavy usage of stop-motion, and unlike most other traditional stop-motion-films, the film does not utilize any miniature-sets to portray its special effects.

 Release

-The film premiered in the United States, where it was released on 3 August 1988.
-It played at the 1989 Annecy International Animated Film Festival where it received the prize for best feature film.
-In Czechoslovakia it premiered on 1 November 1990.
-The English dubbed version features the voice of Camilla Power.
+The film premiered in the United States, where it was released on August 3, 1988.
+It played at the 1989 Annecy International animated Film Festival where it received the prize for best feature-film.
+In Czechoslovakia it premiered on November 1, 1990.
+The English-dubbed version features the voice of Camilla Power.

 Critical response

 In The New York Times, Caryn James wrote that although Švankmajer "strips away all sweetness and light, he does not violate Lewis Carroll's story", and called Alice an "extraordinary film [which] explores the story's dark undercurrents".
-James described the animation as "remarkably fluid" and held forward the dynamics of the film, which contrasts visually captivating elements with superficiality: "Mr. Švankmajer never lets us forget we are watching a film in which an actress plays Alice telling a story", although, "with its extreme close-ups, its constant motion and its smooth animation, the film is so visually active that it distracts us from a heavy-handed fact – this is a world of symbols come alive."
+James described the animation as "remarkably fluid" and held forward the dynamics of the film, which contrasts visually captivating elements with superficiality: "Mr. Švankmajer never lets us forget we are watching a film in which an actress plays Alice telling a story", although, "with its extreme close-ups, its constant motion and its smooth animation, the film is so visually active that it distracts us from a heavy-handed fact - this is a world of symbols come alive".
 Upon the British home-media release in 2011, Philip Horne reviewed the film for The Daily Telegraph.
-Horne called it "an astonishing film", and wrote: "This is no cleaned up version approved by preview audiences or committees of studio executives – my youthful fellow-spectator declared quite aptly at one point, 'She's rather a violent young girl, isn't she?' – but its glorious proliferation of magical transformations works like a charm on anyone who values the imagination."
+Horne called it "an astonishing film", and wrote: "This is no cleaned up version approved by preview audiences or committees of studio executives - my youthful fellow-spectator declared quite aptly at one point, 'She's rather a violent young girl, isn't she?' - but its glorious proliferation of magical transformations works like a charm on anyone who values the imagination."
 The review aggregator Rotten Tomatoes has Alice with a "Fresh" rating of based on reviews.